ORQ: Complex Analytics on Private Data with Strong Security Guarantees: Experimental evaluation

 Our next comparison is with MP-SPDZ \cite{keller2020mp}, a state-of-the-art general-purpose MPC library that provides secure sorting implementations for all MPC protocols supported by \ours.
 We compare with its radixsort implementation, which is its most efficient sorting algorithm.
 Figure~\ref{fig:mpspdz-comparison} shows the results.
 We vary the input size by powers of two, starting from $2^{16}$ elements and increasing the input size until MP-SPDZ either runs out of memory or crashes: up to $2^{22}$ elements with SH-DM, $2^{25}$ with SH-DM, and $2^{20}$ with Mal-HM.
 In the SH-DM and Mal-HM settings, \ours's radixsort is $189\times$ and $134\times$ faster than the corresponding MP-SPDZ implementations.
-Under the SH-HM protocol, which is heavily optimized in MP-SPDZ, \ours achieves a $8.5 \times$ speedup when sorting $2^{24}$ elements, however, MP-SPDZ could not complete the experiment for larger inputs. \camera{The large performance improvements over MP-SPDZ come from data-parallelism; although MP-SPDZ supports parallelism and advanced vectorization, it does not parallelize sorting. }
+Under the SH-HM protocol, which is heavily optimized in MP-SPDZ, \ours achieves a $8.5 \times$ speedup when sorting $2^{24}$ elements, however, MP-SPDZ could not complete the experiment for larger inputs. \camera{The large performance improvements over MP-SPDZ come from data-parallelism; although MP-SPDZ supports parallelism and advanced vectorization, it does not parallelize sorting.} \tocsCam{Due to the attack by Br\"uggemann et al.~\cite{bs26}, our Mal-HM results are expected to be slightly slower.
+However, we note that the implementation of Fantastic Four in MP-SPDZ was \textit{also} vulnerable to the same attack, so is expected to pay a similar, if not greater, cost.
+All experiments were run before the attack was made public.
+With our initial fixed implementation \cite{cryptoeprint:2026/1152}, we observe a sorting overhead of about $3$-$6\times$ in this regime, which quickly amortizes with larger input sizes.}

 \paragraph{Bandwidth consumption.} \camera{We also evaluate bandwidth consumption in \ours and the baselines.
 When compared to Secrecy, \ours exhibits up to two orders of magnitude lower bandwidth consumption, due to our asymptotic improvements in sorting and join.
-Likewise, our sorting implementations achieve $1.6\times$ lower bandwidth than MP-SPDZ SH-HM and more than an order of magnitude improvement against MP-SPDZ SH-DM and Mal-HM. \ours also achieves a $1.8\times$ lower bandwidth than SecretFlow in sorting.
-In the case of queries, SecretFlow has a lower bandwidth than \ours, as it leaks matching rows in its join operator and performs subsequent operations locally.
-We report detailed results in Appendix \ref{apdx:bw}.}
+Likewise, our sorting implementations achieve $1.6\times$ lower bandwidth than MP-SPDZ SH-HM and more than an order of magnitude improvement against MP-SPDZ SH-DM and Mal-HM. \ours also achieves a $1.8\times$ lower bandwidth than SecretFlow in sorting.} \tocsCam{ On queries, SecretFlow has a lower bandwidth than \ours, as it leaks matching rows in its join operator and performs subsequent operations locally.
+We report detailed bandwidth measurements for all experiments in Appendix \ref{apdx:bw}. }